isovector/sandymaguire.me/wip/2017-10-10-how-to-fall-in-love-with-rap.markdown

 * Shad - I Get Down
 * Will Smith - Gettin' Jiggy Wit It

----
+* De La Soul - Buddy
+* Eric B. & Rakim - I Know You Got Soul
+* Notorious B.I.G. - Hypnotize
+* Run-DMC - It's Tricky
+* Snoop Dogg - Gin and Juice
+* Tupac - I Ain't Mad At Cha
+* Warren G - Regulate
+* Wu-Tang Clan - C.R.E.A.M.

+## The Three Pillars

-Hip hop is a vastly diverse genre.
-Therefore, it shouldn't be a surprise that different sub-genres of hip hop will appeal to different people.
-Traditionally, there are a few primary facets of rap music worth paying attention to.
+Hip-hop is a vastly diverse genre.
+Therefore, it shouldn't be a surprise that different sub-genres of hip-hop will appeal to different people.
+In my opinion, there are a few primary facets of rap music worth paying attention to.
 These are the *beats*, the *lyricism* and the *flow*.

 The *beats* are the backing instrumentals.
-Hip hop is different from most other genres of music in that it generally has very simple backing.
+Hip-hop is different from most other genres of music in that it generally has very simple backing.
 It is not uncommon for a beat to be a few bars sampled from a completely different genre (funk is a popular one, though!)